JustSomeGuy1234/Fable2Modding/README.md

 Once it's done you can enter *.wav.wav into the search bar at the top right of file explorer and it will show every converted, ready-to-use wav file.

   (I can't remember how I removed all of the .wav.wav extensions afterwards automatically, but it doesn't matter functionally)

-# Functions and Tables I found.txt
-A huge, messy list of all the interesting functions and tables I found that are accessable from the global environment.